 And they continue in use long, long after the more general fear of witchcraft had all but died out (except in Suffolk obviously... but they've always been a bit odd) - and once again their meaning and function appears to evolve.
 Whilst they are still regarded as symbols of protection, any direct links with formal religion and baptism appear to vanish, leaving them just to be regarded as symbols to 'avert evil' or even simply bring good luck.
 It can even be argued that their continued use owes more to habit and tradition than to a belief in any spiritual protection they might offer.

 The other thing about these markings, at least many of the more common examples such as the 'VV' symbol, is that it is pretty easy for the inexperienced to mistakenly identify other types of graffiti as witch marks.
 The VV symbol does, after all, look pretty much like a 'W' - which as all good children know, is one of the most common initials used until very recent centuries.
 It turns up a lot.
-It's therefore all too easy for inexperienced students to get all over excited about Victorian tourist graffiti in the mistaken belief that they are some form of witch mark.
+It may even be a letter 'W' - rather than a pair of 'V' letters - as that is how it was often written until very recent centuries.
+It's therefore all too easy for inexperienced students to get all over excited about Victorian tourist graffiti in the mistaken belief that they are some form of 'witch mark'.
 The usual give away of course is the presence of other initials.
 If it says 'W C' - it should usually just be flushed down the pan of graffiti research.

 And then of course there is context.
 Context in any archaeological investigation is important.
 Context is everything.
-Therefore, if you come across a 'VV' symbol on a bottle of wine in Tesco, the chances are it isn't a witch mark.
+Therefore, if you come across a 'VV' symbol on a bottle of wine in Tesco, the chances are it isn't an apotropaic marking.
 A really useful example for the unwary to bear in mind is somewhere like Creswell Crags in Derbyshire.
 The cave walls are literally covered in graffiti, and there are certainly a lot of 'VV' symbols present, but none of these have been shown to be anything other than relatively modern tourist graffiti.
 Again context is key.

 The caves themselves came to the attention of archaeologists in the late nineteenth century, when they realised that they contained evidence of early human activity, and a large number of fossilised animal bones.
 To extract this valuable information the archaeologists had to conduct excavations on what, even for the times, was a quite monumental scale.
 The caves were filled with thousands of years of rubble, debris and soil, all of which had to be removed.
 In the case of Robin Hood Cave the debris filled the chamber to within a few feet of the roof - to a depth of eight or nine feet.
 Eight or nine feet of debris that completely covered the walls, therefore making it impossible for anyone, from the last ice age until circa 1865, to leave their mark.